mwcz/palebluepixel/jekyll-test/_posts/2011-11-16-html5-canvas-3d-pixel-array.md

 layout: post
 title: HTML5 canvas 3D pixel array
 date: 2011-11-16 16:25:00
-categories: html5 canvas color colorpal
+tags: html5 canvas color colorpal
+categories: blog
 ---

 This is another demo from 2009-ish.
 When I started experimenting with canvas, I felt uncomfortable with the 1-dimensionality of [CanvasPixelArray](https://developer.mozilla.org/en/DOM/CanvasPixelArray).
 I wrote this script to convert it into a more logical format: X by Y by RGBA.
 Let me rephrase that.
 By "more logical", I mean "more logical, *to me*, *at the time*).
 1D is fine, and I can't think of any use for this script.
 But, nonetheless, here it is, including the original description.